EOFY offer

 Most time tracking tools let you:

-• Start and stop timers as you work
+• start and stop timers as you work

-• Log hours against specific projects or clients
+• log hours against specific projects or clients

-• Generate reports on where time was spent
+• generate reports on where time was spent

-• Export data for invoicing or payroll
+• export data for invoicing or payroll

 Cloud-based time tracking software connects with other business tools, so your data flows automatically into your accounting, project management, or payroll systems.
+This means less manual entry and fewer errors when it's time to bill or pay your team.

 Why your business needs time tracking software